 For shore connection with 50 Hz or 60 Hz the frequency converter of the shaft generator system can be used to adapt the shore frequency to the ship’s mains frequency.
 For that purpose the connection between shaft generator and converter is switched off and the converter is supplied (via cable reel, circuit breaker and transformer) from the shore.
 With this configuration the ship is full flexible for shore connection worldwide.

-One of the latest features is the patented integration of the shaft generator converter into a Waste Heat Recovery System (WHRS).
-In conjunction with our partners, our Waste Heat Recovery System further enhances overall operational efficiency and cost savings for our customers.
+One of the latest features is the integration of the shaft generator converter with thruster.
+In conjunction with our partners, our shaft generator system further enhances overall operational efficiency and cost savings for our customers.